This section has evolved over the years.

 It doesn’t show in the picture, but the inside of the hairpin is really, really steep.
 Like 20%+ steep.
 It is also a bit torn up from car traffic.
 You will be much happier if you stay out near the center line, where the gradient is less and the pavement is a bit better.

-to continue the climb to the summit.
+As soon as it flattens, we take an immediate left to do the top section.
 When this road flattens out and starts to descend, keep going and take the first driveway to the right:

 This will take you all the way up to water towers at the top of the hill: